DeepwaterExploration/OpenCV-Quickstart/1_Basic_Video_Capture/python/README.md

 # Overview

-This repository contains a simple C++ program, `main.py`, designed to interface with an exploreHD camera and display the MJPEG frames from the camera in a window.
+This repository contains a simple python program, `main.py`, designed to interface with an exploreHD camera and display the MJPEG frames from the camera in a window.
 This README file provides instructions on how to run the application.

 ## Prerequisites